Degree Entrance Scholarship Available

 7899 McLaughlin Road, Brampton

-If you’re a graduate of a three-year Electronics Engineering Technology or Computer Engineering Technology advanced diploma program, you could be eligible for our Honours Bachelor of Engineering (Electrical Engineering) degree completion program!
+If you've graduated from a three-year Electronics Engineering Technology or Computer Engineering Technology advanced diploma program, you may be eligible to complete Sheridan's Honours Bachelor of Engineering (Electrical Engineering) degree through Degree Completion.

-Degree completion allows you to apply previously earned credits towards Sheridan’s Electrical Engineering degree, providing you with a quicker path towards completing your degree and advancing your career.
+Degree Completion allows you to apply previously earned credits towards your Sheridan degree, allowing you to complete your degree and advance your career sooner.

-As a degree completion student, you must first complete reach-back semesters.
-The bridging program runs from September to August each year.
+As a Degree Completion student, you must first complete reach-back courses through a bridging program, which runs from September to August each year.

-Once you have successfully completed all required reach-back semester courses, you will progress into Year 3 (Semester 5) studies of the Honours Bachelor of Engineering (Electrical Engineering) degree program.
+Once you've successfully completed all required reach-back semester courses, you'll progress into Year 3 (Semester 5) of the Honours Bachelor of Engineering (Electrical Engineering) degree program.

 Successful applicants will meet with the program coordinator/academic adviser to develop an individualized study plan for the reach-back semesters.